 Perhaps you want to be sure that the purebred you bought (but who doesn't have 'papers') isn't a mixed breed after all.

 Other times it's to get info. that might help diagnose an unexpected health issue, explain behavior, get more background on a newly rescued dog, or just out of simple curiosity.

-All you need to do is use the kit to take a simple mouth swab, send it off to a lab, and wait for the results :)For example, the Designer Dog DNA Test Kit can even tell you if your little guy is truly and F1 (first generation cross) or not.
+All you need to do is use the kit to take a simple mouth swab, send it off to a lab, and wait for the results.

-This type of information is very important for lots of reasons, including..
+This type of information is hugely important for a variety of reasons, including: